How Long Does Gabapentin Stay in Your System: Drug Testing

-If you want to know how long does Gabapentin stay in your system, then you’ll want to read this article.
-During the next five minutes, you’ll discover everything you need to know about Gabapentin, how its effects impact the different types of drug tests being administrated today, certain factors that also play a part in the drug testing of Gabapentin, and whether or not it shows up on a drug test.
+If you want to know how long Gabapentin stays in your system, then you’ll want to read this article.
+Within the next five minutes, you will uncover all the necessary information about Gabapentin, including its effects on various types of drug tests currently administered, certain factors influencing Gabapentin’s detection in drug testing, and whether it appears on a drug test.

-Gabapentin also known as Neurontin can affect individuals differently based on certain factors such as weight, genetics, age, and the prescribed dosage.
+Gabapentin, also known as Neurontin, can affect individuals differently based on certain factors such as weight, genetics, age, and the prescribed dosage.
 Gabapentin has a half-life of 5-7 hours, and it takes five half-lives to fully leave the body.
-Based on scientific studies, Gabapentin generally stays in the human system for about 35 hours while individuals living with kidney disease can take up to 52 hours.
+Based on scientific studies, Gabapentin generally stays in the human system for about 35 hours, while for individuals living with kidney disease can take up to 52 hours.

-Gabapentin is categorized as an antiepileptic or anticonvulsant drug, and it requires a written prescription from a licensed doctor.
+A licensed doctor must write a prescription for gabapentin, categorizing it as an antiepileptic or anticonvulsant drug.
 Its effects have many medicinal benefits for those suffering from nerve pain and seizures, but it also comes with illicitness for those who like its calming effects.
-This could help to explain why so many people today are currently researching the duration of Gabapentin and the drug tests being used to detect it.
+Many people are currently researching the duration of Gabapentin and the drug tests used to detect it, which could help to explain why.

 How Long Does Gabapentin Stay in Your Body?